SasView/sasview.github.io/faq.md

 ### Can SasView be used in a commercial environment?

-*   Yes, provided you accept the terms of our [licence](https://github.com/SasView/sasview/blob/master/LICENSE.TXT).
-There is no licence fee.
+*   Yes, provided you accept the terms of our [license](https://github.com/SasView/sasview/blob/master/LICENSE.TXT).
+There is no license fee.

 ### What format should my data be in?

-*   SasView recognizes 1D SAS data either arranged in separated columns in ASCII ('text') files, or 1D/2D SAS data in binary arrays in HDF5 files, if the files have the following extensions (which are not case-sensitive):
+*   SasView recognizes 1D data supplied in a number of specific formats, as identified by the file extensions below (which are not case-sensitive).
+It also incorporates a 'generic loader' which is called if all else fails.
+The generic loader will attempt to read data files of any extension provided the file is in ASCII ('text') format (i.e. not binary).
+So this includes, for example, comma-separated variable (CSV) files from a spreadsheet.
-    *  .ABS
+    *  .ABS (NIST format)
-    *  .ASC
+    *  .ASC (NIST format)
-    *  .COR (in CanSAS XML v1.0 and v1.1 formats)
+    *  .COR (CanSAS XML v1.0 and v1.1 formats only)
-    *  .CSV
-    *  .DAT
+    *  .DAT (NIST format)
+    *  .H5, .NXS, .HDF, or .HDF5 (in NXcanSAS v1.0 and v1.1 formats only)
-    *  .PDH (the Anton Paar SAXSess format)
+    *  .PDH (Anton Paar SAXSess format)
-    *  .TXT
-    *  .XML (in CanSAS format v1.0 and 1.1)
+    *  .XML (CanSAS XML v1.0 and 1.1 formats only)

+*   SasView recognizes 2D data only when supplied in ASCII ('text') files or HDF5 files in the NeXus NXcanSAS format with the extensions below (which are not case-sensitive):
+    *  .ASC (NIST format)
+    *  .DAT (NIST format)
-    *  .H5, .NXS, .HDF, or .HDF5 (in NXcanSAS format)
+    *  .H5, .NXS, .HDF, or .HDF5 (in NXcanSAS v1.0 and v1.1 formats only)

+*   2D image data can be translated into 2D 'pseudo-data' using the [Image Viewer Tool](https://www.sasview.org/docs/user/qtgui/Calculators/image_viewer_help.html).

 *   SasView also recognizes 1D SESANS data arranged in separated columns in ASCII files with the following extensions (which are not case-sensitive):
     *  .SES (in ISIS/RID format)
 	*  .SESANS (in ISIS/RID format)

-*   And the Generic Scattering Calculator tool in SasView recognises ASCII coordinate data files with the following extensions (which are not case-sensitive):
+*   And the Generic Scattering Calculator tool in SasView recognises coordinate in ASCII data files with the following extensions (which are not case-sensitive):
     *  .PDB (Protein Data Bank format)
     *  .OMF (OOMMF micromagnetic simulation format)
     *  .SLD (Spin-Lattice Dynamics simulation format)
+	*  .VTK (Visualisation ToolKit format - from SasView v5.0.5)

 *   Since SasView 4.1, the File Converter tool in SasView will convert data in the following legacy formats to the CanSAS .XML (for 1D data) or NXcanSAS .H5 (for 2D data) formats:
     *  BSL/OTOKO